“The time to repair the roof is when the sun is shining.”

 – John F. Kennedy.

-The economy is cyclical, however, meaning that eventually the expansion phase will come to an end.
+A normal business cycle expansion phase lasts about five years.
+At more than 10 years, the U.S. economy is in the longest expansion phase in its history.
+The credit for the strength of the economy will always be a topic of debate, but one thing is certain; the economy is cyclical, meaning that eventually the expansion phase will come to an end.
 Although most experts agree that the next downturn won’t be nearly as powerful as the Great Recession, it will indeed happen.
 Therefore, the importance of preparation for small businesses cannot be overstated.

 There are things your business should do now, while times are good, to weather the storm.